 But while reliability is much improved and the Philips is fairly fluid in use, Android TV is still the usual blend of positives and negatives.
 The general clutter and unattractiveness of the OS is improving with each update, but still falls a long way behind Samsung and LG’s bespoke operating systems.

 There are gaps on the app front, too.
-ITV Hub, All 4 and Demand 5 are all missing from Android TV.
+ITV Hub and All 4 are both missing from Android TV.
 Sony gets around the issue by including YouView in its models – it’s a shame that Philips hasn’t taken the same approach.

 In terms of physical connections, there are four HDMI sockets (although only two are HDCP 2.2 compliant), two USBs, an optical output and a headphone connection, plus one aerial connection and two for satellite.
 It’s worth pointing out that the satellite tuner doesn’t support Freesat, so you instead get an unsorted and patchy selection of channels.

 Under the hood is Philips’ new P5 chip, which the company says brings benefits to colour, contrast, sharpness, motion, noise-reduction and upscaling, and also upconverts SDR content to HDR-like quality.
 Combined with the latest, LG-sourced OLED panel, which offers a 10 per cent increase in peak brightness over last year’s model and a more advanced pixel arrangement, that should make for a very impressive picture.

 We play the 4K Blu-ray of Blue Planet II and, sure enough, the Philips impresses.
 The open ocean from where David Attenborough introduces the series is invitingly, iridescently blue, while his yacht is crisp, bright and brilliantly white, to an extent that even the LG C8 can’t match.